 In order to explore how the right of access to environmental information is being utilised in Scotland, the research team will analyse statistical data provided by our partners.
 In addition to this, the team will administer a survey to those have have sought access to environmental information from public authorities and conduct follow up interviews.

-If you are interested in participating in this study, either by participating in the survey or by being interviewed on your experience in accessing environmental information, please click the “How to Participate” heading or email the research team at firstname.lastname@example.org.
+If you are interested in participating in this study by taking part in an interactive workshop hosted at the University of Dundee, please click the “How to Participate” heading or email the research team at email@example.com.